AdobeDocs/federated-audience-composition.en/help/compositions/activities/build-audience.md

 1. Add a **Build audience** activity.
 1. Define a label.
-1. Specfiy if you want to create an audiance or select an existing one.
+1. Specify if you want to create an audience or select an existing one.
 1. Configure your audience by following the steps detailed in the tabs below.

 >[!BEGINTABS]